letsencrypt/cp-cps/CP-CPS.md

 Anyone can revoke any certificate via the ACME API if they can sign the revocation request with the private key associated with the certificate.
 No other information is required in such cases.

-Anyone can revoke any certificate via the ACME API if they can demonstrate control over all FQDNs covered by the certificate.
+Anyone can revoke any certificate via the ACME API if they can demonstrate control over all Subject Alternative Names covered by the certificate.
 No other information is required in such cases.

 Subscribers can revoke certificates belonging to their accounts via the ACME API if they can sign the revocation request with the associated account private key.
 No other information is required in such cases.